 FG still subsidising petrol price, says Sylva

-The Federal Government (FG), on Monday, said it is still subsidising petrol despite recent increase in pump price from government-regulated N165 per litre to N174-N215 per litre.
+THE Federal Government on Monday said it is still subsidising petrol despite recent increase in pump price from government-regulated N165 per litre to between N174 and N215 per litre.

 This was even as it blamed the recent hike on petroleum marketers.

-The Minister of State Petroleum Resources, Chief Timipre Sylva, stated this at a stakeholders’ consultation forum on regulations organised by the Nigerian Midstream and Downstream Petroleum Regulatory Authority, (NMDPRA) in Abuja.
+The Minister of State for Petroleum Resources, Chief Timipre Sylva, stated this at a stakeholders’ consultation forum on regulations organised by the Nigerian Midstream and Downstream Petroleum Regulatory Authority (NMDPRA) in Abuja.

 While also speaking on the new regulations being considered for the industry, he said the new regulation would clear up the sector for investments and opportunities.